Tommee Tipps

 Even in the case of a breast infection like mastitis, it’s best to continue breastfeeding if you can, unless you've been advised otherwise by a health professional.
 The antibodies in your milk help to protect your baby from infections.

-What can I do if my sore nipples don’t get better?
+What can I do if my breastfeeding nipple pain doesn’t get better?

-If you're experiencing pain when feeding or sore nipples that are not healing, you should ask for help and advice from your health visitor, doctor, or a IBCLC lactation consultant.
+If you're experiencing pain when feeding or sore nipples that are not healing, you should ask for help and advice from your health visitor, doctor, or an IBCLC lactation consultant.